Batrium/WatchMonUdpListener/README.md

 ## Automatic startup

-<- information about automatic start need to be added here and files added.
+There is currently no automatic setup.
+The closest you will get is to use the prebuilt Grafana ISO

 ## Contributing

-For contributing to this project you can either add it up as an issue here on Github or to this page on the DIYPowerwalls forum:
+For contributing to this project you can support Batrium by getting HW from them.
+Supporting the creator of this script by Patreon/Paypal/Subscribing to youtube channel.
+And the most important is to report any issues/bugs or features that you want to see sorted or fixed.
+All added contributions are much appreciated!

 ## Authors